Stock trading halts

 All new and outstanding orders will remain “pending” until markets reopen, or the trading halt is removed.
 When the halt ends, your orders will be processed.
 This also applies to options orders.

-It's possible for the halted security to begin trading at a very different price once trading resumes.
-If your stop or limit price hasn’t been reached, your order will remain pending until there's a buyer or seller willing to trade at your specified price.
+It's possible for a halted security to begin trading at a very different price when trading resumes for it.
+If your stop or limit price hasn’t been reached, your order will remain pending until there's a buyer or seller willing to trade at your specified price or until the order expires.

 While a halt is in place, you can still cancel a pending order before it’s executed in the market if the order is for whole shares.
 However, there are some differences when trying to cancel a pending fractional order.